 The following are a few ways which you can support yourself in connecting with your emotions and feelings.

-Then bring to mind a situation or event or a particular relationship in your life.
+Bring to mind a situation, event or a particular relationship in your life.

 “This is … sadness, anger, disgust, surprise, happiness, fearfulness or contempt” … or whatever it is

-Once you have identified the feeling ask yourself the following questions:
+Once you have identified the feeling you might ask yourself:

-Where is the emotion or feeling in my body?
+Where is this emotion or feeling in my body?

 Can I intuitively describe it (i.e. without thinking about it too hard)?

 Does it seem to have a shape, a colour or a particular texture?

-Making the description more material can support you in staying with the act of experiencing of the emotion or sensation
+Making the description more material can support you in more fully feeling the emotion or sensation.

 Welcome it in even though it may be a bit uncomfortable.
 Say YES to it.
 See if you can tolerate it.

 Give it your full and undivided attention